ZacharyKlein/g3-2016-using-react-with-grails/samples/isomorphicReact/README.md

 #Isomorphic React Sample

+##Usage

+Check out the project from Github, and run `./gradlew bootRun` to start it up.

+Run `./gradlew npm_run_webpack` to run webpack in watch mode and recompile the React code upon changes.

+#Explanation

 This project demonstrates use of the `grails-isomorphic` plugin (http://plugins.grails.org/plugin/grails-isomorphic) with React.
 The basic React application code is kept under `src/main/webapp`.
 It's a simple table list with a form for adding new items (books) to the database.